SEI-R-2-22/u1_lesson_intro_CSS/README.md

 }
 ```

-This is a basic css reset.
-By default padding and margins are applied to your html by the browser.
+This is a basic CSS reset.
+By default padding and margins are applied to your HTML by the browser.

 Let's style the `nav` element.
-Add the following to your css file:
+Add the following to your CSS file:

 ```css
 nav {